 In a true war story, if there's a moral at all, it's like the thread that makes the cloth.
 You can't tease it out.
 You can't extract meaning without unraveling the deeper meaning.
 And in the end, really, there's nothing much to say about a true war story, except maybe "Oh."
 (How to Tell a True War Story.63)

-Tim O'Brien is kind of a little bit telling all of us who analyze stories to shut up and go home.
-If he's really succeeded in telling his true war story, then all there should be to this Shmoop guide is the word "Oh," in giant letters.
+Tim O'Brien is kind of telling all of us who analyze stories to shut up and go home.
+If he's really succeeded in telling his true war story, then all there should be to this Shmoop learning guide is the word "Oh" in giant letters.
 Fortunately for us, how he makes us say "Oh" is as interesting and meaningful as any moral could be.